“Even the best designers only produce successful products if their designs solve the right problems…”

 For over 20 years, she has been collaborating with Milan companies in setting up office spaces and designing office furniture lines.In recent years, she has overseen the design of the new exhibition spaces for Centrufficio S.p.a., as well as the technical design, within the R&D department, of partition walls and glass windows.Her work is characterized by the pursuit of simplification in production processes.

-CUF Milano’s Research & Development department, whose team leader is the designer Luigi Glorini, is constantly researching the best materials, construction and design hypothesis and details regarding office furniture.
-The R&D team is constantly engaged on many fronts: development of new furniture lines based on specific design breefs that are in the name of increasing environmental sustainability, support to external designers on the development of new products, review and restyling of existing furniture lines and design on the basis of physical standards of the product and chemical standards of the materials, with laboratory tests in order to obtain specific certifications from institutions.
+CUF Milano Lab department, whose team leader is the designer Luigi Glorini, is constantly researching the best materials, construction and design hypothesis and details regarding office furniture.
+The CUF Milano Lab team is constantly engaged on many fronts: development of new furniture lines based on specific design breefings that are in the name of increasing environmental sustainability, support to external designers on the development of new products, review and restyling of existing furniture lines and design on the basis of physical standards of the product and chemical standards of the materials, with laboratory tests in order to obtain specific certifications from institutions.

-Luigi Gorlini a versatile designer, with experience gained in the design of complete furnishing lines.
-A reference point when the design requirements are such as to call for experience and specific knowledge of custom-made furniture and precision carpentry work.
+Luigi Glorini is a versatile designer, with experience gained in the design of complete furnishing lines, a reference point when the design requirements are such as to call for experience and specific knowledge of custom-made furniture and precision carpentry work.